The Green brothers bring the Crash Course brand you know and love from your AP classes to Digital Literacy. Score!

 Digital citizenship curriculum from New York State.

-Provides tips for discerning credibility, as well as a handy list of sources and their crediblity rating.
-Note disclaimer at the bottom of the document.
+Provides tips for discerning credibility, as well as a handy list of sources and their credibility rating.
+Note the disclaimer at the bottom of the document.

 From Newsela, links to teach students the difference between what's REAL and what's FAKE. (not useful for love, though.)